Douze Études dans tous les tons mineurs, Opus 39: History

 Before his Douze études dans tous les tons mineurs Alkan published a set of twelve major key etudes (Douze Études dans tous les tons majeurs, opus 35) in 1848, almost a decade before the minor key etudes.
 The major key etudes mark the sixth entry into the genre and the first of this scope by Alkan.
 However, the set saw little attention when published possibly due to the Revolution of 1848 which had firmly upset the musical environment in France, furthermore Alkan's Symphony published 1844 (since lost) and his Grande Sonata, opus 33 published later in 1847 remained ignored by the Parisian music scene.
 These failures mark the beginning of reclusion (a reoccurring theme in Alkans life) from public life coming into full affect when the Polish composer and pianist Frédéric Chopin died on the 17th of October 1849 leaving Alkan, who was a close friend, extremely distraught and giving up performance even for close friends.
 Alkan remained virtually unheard from until 1857 where he remerges suddenly with a flurry of publications all in the same year.
 These publications included sets of miniatures and marches along with the minor key etudes; it also was the year of publication of his opus 47 sonata for cello and piano.
 This output shows that Alkan was not idle during his disappearance but instead extremely active as these minor key etudes alone contain two hundred and seventy-four pages of material.

-Though a secular work by Alkan Robert Rimm notes that the theme of the last etudes contains hints of Hasidic dance music showing that his Jewish identity still influenced the creation of the minor key etudes.
+Though a secular work, Robert Rimm notes that the theme of the last etudes contains hints of Hasidic dance music showing that his Jewish identity still influenced the creation of the minor key etudes.